ANaaim/Reflexion_data_marker_less/README.md

 **folder_depth** might not be the best name for this, as **depth** might be enough and largely used in the community.
 However, as we can use RGB-D camera precising that we are talking about the folder might avoid some confusion.

 ### Philosophy of the data organisation
 In this organisation it seems that a lot of data are duplicated.
 The main purpose here is to allow each leaf folder to be processed by itself.
 Also each part can be easily shared with other people.
 Indeed, you could want to share only the 2D data with someone else.
 In this case, you will just have to share the 02_keypoints_2D_multisubject folder without having to share the 01_data_video folder or do any annoying copy and paste.

+A proposition to avoid data duplication (I think both should be done) should be to consider that we have some type of data instead :
+    - calibration video data
+    - calibration of the video
+    - video data
+    - keypoints 2D multisubject
+    - keypoints 2D monosubject
+    - keypoints 3D monosubject

+In the end, ground truth 3D and 2D are the same data as keypoints 3D and 2D.
+So we could consider that we have only one type of data.
+This would be a more general way to consider the data, but it might be less clear for the user.

+This approach allow a more "object" approach for the code : you give a folder of calibration and a folder of 2D_keypoints and the code will be able to process it.
+But you do not need the calibration to process the video data to obtain the 2D keypoints.
+As a result, the second approach is more flexible and allow to process the data in a more modular way.
+However, we loose the aspect of the each leaf folder being able to be processed by itself.

 ### File format